Find the answers to your questions with this Mewburn Ellis Q&A. Find out more about Mewburn Ellis opportunities here.

 Michael, Queen Mary, University of London

-At Mewburn Ellis we do not make any distinction between candidates with postgraduate degrees and those applying directly from a first degree course (although I understand that some firms may prefer applicants with a postgraduate degree).
+On the whole at Mewburn Ellis we do not make any distinction between candidates with postgraduate degrees and those applying directly from a first degree course.
 Somewhere around 50% of our attorneys hold some form of postgraduate science degree.
-However, we find that the subject areas in postgraduate studies are typically so narrow that they are rarely encountered in day-to-day practice as a patent attorney.
-Therefore we place more importance on a good first degree in a science subject and a broad-based science knowledge.
+Overall we place most importance on a good first degree in a science subject and a broad-based science knowledge.
+However, within each scientific practice we sometimes have a specialist need which means further studies in those specific specialisms can be useful.

 I do not think it is necessary to study at postgraduate level to be a successful patent attorney.
 In fact, it is probably more important to have studied science subjects at A-level to gain a broader scientific background.